usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 Illustrations of practices prohibited by this section are contained in paragraph (c), which is modeled on a similar provision in the regulations issued by the Department of Housing and Urban Development to implement the Fair Housing Act (see 24 CFR 100.400(c)(l)).
 Prohibited actions may include:

-1. Coercing an individual to deny or limit the benefits, services, or advantages to which he or she is entitled under the Act or this part;
+(1)Coercing an individual to deny or limit the benefits, services, or advantages to which he or she is entitled under the Act or this part;

-2. Threatening, intimidating, or interfering with an individual who is seeking to obtain or use the goods, services, facilities, privileges, advantages, or accommodations of a public accommodation;
+(2)Threatening, intimidating, or interfering with an individual who is seeking to obtain or use the goods, services, facilities, privileges, advantages, or accommodations of a public accommodation;

-3. Intimidating or threatening any person because that person is assisting or encouraging an individual or group entitled to claim the rights granted or protected by the Act or this part to exercise those rights; or
+(3)Intimidating or threatening any person because that person is assisting or encouraging an individual or group entitled to claim the rights granted or protected by the Act or this part to exercise those rights; or

-4. Retaliating against any person because that person has participated in any investigation or action to enforce the Act or this part.
+(4)Retaliating against any person because that person has participated in any investigation or action to enforce the Act or this part.

 This section protects not only individuals who allege a violation of the Act or this part, but also any individuals who support or assist them.
 This section applies to all investigations or proceedings initiated under the Act or this part without regard to the ultimate resolution of the underlying allegations.
 Because this section prohibits any act of retaliation or coercion in response to an individual's effort to exercise rights established by the Act and this part (or to support the efforts of another individual), the section applies not only to public accommodations that are otherwise subject to this part, but also to individuals other than public accommodations or to public entities.
 For example, it would be a violation of the Act and this part for a private individual, e.g., a restaurant customer, to harass or intimidate an individual with a disability in an effort to prevent that individual from patronizing the restaurant.
 It would, likewise, be a violation of the Act and this part for a public entity to take adverse action against an employee who appeared as a witness on behalf of an individual who sought to enforce the Act.